Ongoing-Knowledge-Scraping/Rock-Paper-Scissors/README.md

-# Day 4 - Randomisation and Python Lists #
+# Day 4 - Randomization and Python Lists #

-- Concepts Practised
+- Concepts Practiced
 - Random Module
 - Understanding the Offset and Appending Items to Lists
 - Index Errors and Working with Nested Lists